d3fc/d3fc/packages/d3fc-data-join/README.md

 ```

 If `d3-transition` is available, new nodes will have a fade-in transition applied and removed nodes will have a fade-out transition applied.
-The transition timings can be controlled from the node selection passed in or one of the ancestors there of.
+The transition timings can be controlled from the container selection passed in or by explicitly setting [`transition`](#dataJoin_transition).

 ```js
 import { dataJoin } from 'd3fc-data-join';